Cardiology Associates Heart Testing and Procedures

 Nuclear Stress Test

-Nuclear Stress Test is a nuclear stress test measures blood flow to the heart at rest and while the heart is working harder as a result of exertion or medication (Lexiscan).
+Nuclear Stress Test measures blood flow to the heart at rest and while the heart is working harder as a result of exertion.
+This stress test can be performed with and without exercise (Lexiscan).
 The test provides images that can show areas of low blood flow through the heart and damaged heart muscle using a radioisotope.
-Cardiology Associates nuclear lab is accredited with ICANL.
-Dr. Steinberg, Dr. Shaun Patel and Dr. Rishi Patel are certified in Nuclear Cardiology.
+Cardiology Associates nuclear lab is accredited

 A cardiac event recorder is a battery-powered portable device that you control to tape-record your heart’s electrical activity (ECG) when you have symptoms.
 There are two types of event recorders: a loop memory monitor and a symptom event monitor.
 The FDA-cleared ZIO Patch is a small, adhesive, water-resistant one lead ECG sensor that the user can stick onto their chest for a continuous 24-hour monitoring over 2 weeks, but it is only approved on some insurance plans.

 Cardiac Catheterization is a procedure used to diagnose and treat cardiovascular conditions.
 It is performed as an outpatient procedure in the hospital.
-During cardiac catheterization, a long thin tube called a catheter is inserted in an artery or vein in the groin, neck or arm (transradial) and threaded through your blood vessels to the heart to determine if there is disease of the heart muscle, valves or coronary (heart) arteries.
-During the procedure, the pressure and blood flow in the heart can be measured.
-Dr. Brooks, Dr. Rishi Patel and Dr. Omid Fatemi are trained in transradial catheterization procedures.
+During cardiac catheterization, a long thin tube called a catheter is inserted in an artery or vein in the groin, neck or arm (

 Percutaneous Coronary Intervention – (PCI)